Nolan Jones Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to surrender 117 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (118 total, 1.1 per game).

+- Avila will take the mound to start for the Padres, his first this season.

+- The 26-year-old righty pitched in relief in his last outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.